haimadrian/fglam-gradle-plugin/README.md

         }
     }

+#### Register generateSources task
+The plugin will set-up task dependencies automatically.
+This way you are able to make `generator` task to be executed automatically.
+Also, when the `fglam-gradle-plugin` finds `generateSources` task, it automatically configures `compileJava` to depend on `generateSources`, and finalizes `generateSources` by `generatePermissions`.
+Thus saving you task definitions

+    tasks.register('generateSources').configure {
+        dependsOn tasks.copyDependencies, 'generator'
+        group 'build'
+        outputs.dir("${project.buildDir}/tooling/java-gen")
+    }

 ### Some auto-settings
 * Java `sourceCompatibility` and `targetCompatibility` are set to `JavaVersion.VERSION_1_8`
 * Project is configured to create sources jar as well
 * Both jar and sources jar will have meaningful information in their manifest files.
 Jar's manifest will also include Class-Path.
-* There will be a `copyDependencies` task which copies runtimeClasspath of the project to `project.buildDir/fglam.dependenciesOutDir`
+* There will be a `copyDependencies` task which copies runtimeClasspath of the project to `project.buildDir/fglam.dependenciesOutDir` (default: build\libs)
 * Common dependencies will be declared for the project:
   * `implementation`: log4j-api and log4j-core
   * `compileOnly`: glueapi, gluecore, gluecommon, gluetools, glueapimockimpl